Q: Will I receive a copy of my image scans?

 If you have been referred by the NHS your scan will be sent back to your referrer who will report your scan.

 Q: Do you accept self-funding?
-Do I need a referral letter?
+Can I refer myself for a scan?

-A: Yes, we accept both self-funding and insured patients, as well as patients referred by embassies, NHS and Medico-Legal companies.
+A: We accept both self-funding and insured patients, as well as patients referred by the NHS, embassies and Medico-Legal companies.

-You will require a referral and associated referral letter from a clinician in order to undertake any diagnostics.
+You cannot refer yourself from a scan; you will require a referral and associated referral letter from a clinician in order to undertake any diagnostics at our Centre.

 Q: What insurers do you accept?